-~ Ĩ DAVID Y, IGE GOVERNOR OF HAWAII SUZANNE D. CASE CHAIRPERSON BOARD OF LAND AND NATURAL RESOURCES COMMISSION ON WATER RESOURCE MANAGEMENT State of Havin STATE OF HAWAII DEPARTMENT OF LAND AND NATURAL RESOURCES LAND DIVISION × POST OFFICE BOX 621 HONOLULU, HAWAII 96809 June 20, 2019 LD 789 MEMORANDUM e a TO: DLNR Agencies: Div. of Aquatic Resources Div. of Boating & Ocean Recreation X Engineering Division X Div. of Forestry & Wildlife Div. of State Parks X Commission on Water Resource Management Office of Conservation & Coastal Lands X Land Division - Oahu District X Historic Preservation FROM: SUBJECT: LOCATION: APPLICANT: Russell Y. Tsuji, Land Administrator Air Force's Preparation of an EA to Evaluate Impacts of Establishing Dedicated Contract Combat Air Forces Adversary Air Support at Joint Base Pearl Harbor-Hickam Joint Base Pearl Harbor-Hickam in Honolulu, Hawaii Commander, Navy Region, Hawaii, Department of the Navy, 850 AFFLICART: Commander, Ravy Region, Hawan, Department of the Ravy, 650 Ticonderoga St., Ste.
-110, JBPHH, HI 96860-5101 Transmitted for your review and comment is information on the above-referenced Air Force project.
-We would appreciate your comments by July 12, 2019.
-If no response is received by this date, we will assume your agency has no comments.
-If you have any questions, please contact Barbara Lee at the formation of by email at the formation of the response to darlene.k.nakamura@hawaii.gov.
-Thank you.
-We have no objections.
-We have no comments.
-Comments are attached.
-Signed: Durk Byand alerrach for Print Name: Darlere Bryant-Takanatsn Date: D6/28/19 Attachments cc: Central File 25
+4 DAVID Y, IGE GOVERNOR OF HAWAII SUZANNE D. CASE CHARPERSON BOARD OF LAND AND NATURAL RESOURCES COMMISSION ON WATER RESOURCES MANAGEMENT -State of Hawah STATE OF HAWAII DEPARTMENT OF LAND AND NATURAL RESOURCES LAND DIVISION POST OFFICE BOX 621 HONOLULU, HAWAII 96809 June 20, 2019 LD 789 MEMORANDUM TO: DLNR Agencies: Div. of Aquatic Resources Div. of Boating & Ocean Recreation X Engineering Division X Div. of Forestry & Wildlife Div. of State Parks X Commission on Water Resource Management Office of Conservation & Coastal Lands X Land Division - Oahu District X Historic Preservation FROM: SUBJECT: Russell Y. Tsuji, Land Administrator Air Force's Preparation of an EA to Evaluate Impacts of Establishing Dedicated Contract Combat Air Forces Adversary Air Support at Joint LOCATION: APPLICANT: Base Pearl Harbor-Hickam Joint Base Pearl Harbor-Hickam in Honolulu, Hawaii Commander, Navy Region, Hawaii, Department of the Navy, 850 Ticonderoga St., Ste.
+110, JBPHH, HI 96860-5101 Force project. received by this please contact B ted for your review and comment is information on the above-referenced Air We would appreciate your comments by July 12, 2019 .
+If no response is date, we will assume your agency has no comments.
+If you have any questions, arbara Lee at second or by email at second with copy to ara@hawaii.gov.
+Thank you. () We have no objections. (×) We have no comments. () Comments are attached.
+Signed: Durle Byord Plenned to ÷ Print Name: Darlene Bryant-Takamatan Date:6/28/19 Attachments cc: Central Fil les